 While land trusts offer all the advantages described above, there are several disadvantages of using only a land trust to protect your assets.

 - Little protection to offset litigation or taxes. — The biggest disadvantage of land trusts is that they do not provide asset protection.
-This is why transferring your assets to a land trust is just the interim step to protecting your assets.
-As a revocable grantor trust, there are instances when a lawsuit can be submitted against a lone beneficiary.
-Should this occur, then the courts might force the beneficiary to alter the terms of the trust to benefit the claims of a creditor.
-If a lawsuit is presented, it will be very easy for a legal professional to trace how the land trust was created, which will eliminate anonymity and result in the aforementioned legal action against the beneficiary.
-Additionally, once anonymity is removed so too is the tax advantage that a land trust can provide.
+This is why transferring your assets to a land trust is just an interim step to protecting your assets.
+As a revocable grantor trust, there are instances when a lawsuit can be filed against a lone beneficiary.
+Should this occur, the courts might force the beneficiary to alter the terms of the trust to benefit the claims of a creditor.
+If a lawsuit is presented, it will be very easy for a legal professional to find out how the land trust was created.
+This information will eliminate anonymity and result in the aforementioned legal action against the beneficiary.
+Additionally, once anonymity is lost so is the tax advantage that a land trust can provide.

-- Not recognized by statute in many states. — Land trusts are not legally recognized in many states, which means that obscurities can occur, putting you and your assets at a risk.
+Not recognized by statute in many states. — Land trusts are not legally recognized in many states, which can put your assets at risk during the time it’s held in the trust.
 Additionally, state statutes change all the time.
-If you or the lawyer who is setting up your land trust are not experienced or familiar with up-to-date state statutes, then your assets could very easily be at risk if a lawsuit presents itself.
-Even if you do live in a homestead state, there are several steps that you will need to take to ensure that you enjoy the full homestead exemption for all properties held within the land trust.
+If you or the lawyer who is setting up your land trust are not experienced or familiar with up-to-date state statutes, then your assets could very easily be at risk.
+Even if you do live in a state that recognizes land trusts, there are still several steps to take in order to take advantage of tax exemptions for all properties held within the trust.
 To further complicate matters, government personnel in states without the required land trust legislation tend to lack the training or knowledge needed to handle any issues that arise with land trust properties.
 This lack of knowledge can negatively impact you in the long run.

 4 Real Estate LLC Recommendations for Investors

-- Should you use Nevada or Wyoming LLCs? — When learning about real estate asset protection and LLCs, many people automatically ask about Nevada and Wyoming.
-Both of these states do offer excellent asset protection; unfortunately, these two states have also been misused.
-It is important to note that when you set up an LLC in Nevada or Wyoming, you can establish privacy whereby your name is not attached to the LLC, which means that it can’t be taken from you.
+- Should you use Nevada or Wyoming LLCs? — When learning about real estate asset protection and LLCs, many people ask specifically about Nevada and Wyoming.
+Both of these states offer excellent asset protection.
+Unfortunately, these two states have also been misused.
+When you set up an LLC in Nevada or Wyoming, your name is not attached to the LLC, which provides instant privacy and the property can’t be taken from you.
 However, if you are not running your business in either of these states, then you will lose your privacy once it’s registered in the state where you are running your business.
-Additionally, you will also be charged fees each year for creating these entities in both states.
+You will also be charged fees each year for creating these entities in both states.
 For example, let’s say that you are doing business in California, but have an LLC in Nevada.
-In this instance, you will be charged fees in both states, and then the LLC will fall under CA statutes, which means you will lose the privacy benefit.
-The moral of the story is simple, you want to register the LLC in the state where you are actually doing business to avoid paying double the fees.
-Keep in mind, that the land trust portion of the LLC does offer its own privacy benefits.
+You would be charged fees in both states, and the LLC will fall under CA statutes.
+This means you will lose the benefit of anonymity.
+It’s best to register the LLC in the state where you are actually doing business in order to avoid paying double the fees.
+Remember, the land trust portion of the LLC does offer its own privacy benefits.